stuksgens/ShaderGraph-REPO/README.md

 This repository always works with the latest version of Shadergraph, and all shaders shared here are tested "in battle" so that you have no problems using them.

 Esse repositório trabalha sempre com a versão mais recente do Shadergraph, e todas as shaders compartilhadas aqui são testadas "em batalha" para que não tenha problemas na utilização.

+# FAQ [EN]

+* **Can I use the shaders in my project?**

+A: Of course, all shaders available here are free to be used in any game (No Royalty, and totally free), just give the creator due credit, or mention this repository in the credits.

+* **My shader is not working.**

+A: Make sure you are using the latest (stable) version of the shader graph.
+All shaders available here are tested on the latest versions of Unity so that you have no problems using them.
+If you are still having problems, let us know so we can help you.

+* **I need a specific shader that does not yet exist in the repository.**

+A: Just make a new issue by requesting.
+We are always open to new ideas and new shader designs to add them to our repository. = D

+* **I have shaders to share, how do I do it?**

+A: Just send a Pull Request so that we can analyze and add it to our repository.

+* **Do you have a tutorial on how to use some shaders?**

+A: Of course, some shaders come with a brief summary explaining how to use them correctly.